turbocool3r/ftabutil/README.md

 ## Unstable access to unknown fields

 Some fields of the format are unknown and unused at the time of writing.
 The tool provides the access to these fields without really documenting them.
-In the future the names for these fields is very likely to change, so you shouldn't rely on the manifest format to be stable.
+In the future the names for these fields are very likely to change, so you shouldn't rely on the manifest format to be stable.

 ## License